"Looking at Art" is the Society's Art Appreciation Group.

 This group meets most months at Holy Trinity School, North Willows Road, Stratford upon Avon.
 The Society has three members who produce an interesting presentation on Artists, Painting genre or Art highlights related to upcoming art appreciation visits.

 The meeting starts at 7.00pm and the evening is punctuated by a refreshment break with cake enabling members to mix and mingle.
-We have an interesting programme, and you would be most welcome.
-You don’t need to be an artist to join, you can join the Society as a Pure Art Lover (PAL) at a modist fee of £20.00 per year, which entitles you to attend all the meetings and enjoy the art appreciation visits.
+We have an interesting programme and you would be most welcome.
+You don’t need to be an artist to join; you can join the Society as a Pure Art Lover (PAL) at a modest fee of £20.00 per year which entitles you to attend all the meetings and enjoy the art appreciation visits.

 “Looking at Art” following the AGM on Thursday 13 March at 7.00 at Holy Trinity School.